avnCode/Oculus_cAR/README.md

 ![Screenshot 2022-12-12 131058](https://user-images.githubusercontent.com/111170719/206989000-481c5405-fefc-40eb-b5a3-4679bab9d500.jpg)

 ***NOTE: Due to limitation on GPU usage for training on Google colab the loss curve is discontinous in between***

+FUTURE PLANS:
+THE MODEL IS WILL BE TRAINED ON MOTORCYCLE AND TRAFFIC SIGNAL DATASETS ALSO.